 The government’s proposals for Clinical Commissioning Groups seeks to reassure by stating that these will be “public bodies” and will not have the power to “delegate their statutory responsibility for commissioning decisions to private companies or contractors”.

 So, the decisions may not be delegated, but everything else could be.

 The government’s proposals only require the NHS Commissioning Board to have “taken properly into account” objections from Health and Wellbeing Boards regarding the boundaries of Clinical Commissioning Groups.
 Objections on the grounds that there is insufficient coterminosity between health and social care would not in itself be sufficient to stop any proposed Clinical Commissioning Group proposals from proceeding.

 6. Lack of democratic accountability

 There is no further enhanced role for Health and Wellbeing Boards, nor for elected representatives on commissioning groups.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.